starfi5h/DSP_Mod_Support/ErrorAnalyzer/README.md

 - Click on the [Inspect button] to enter DEBUG mode (the button will turn green)
 - When the error occur again, it will capture the location and move mecha to that entity in the game world
 - If the entity is not on the same planet, a navigation line will guide to the planet
+- Some types of entity can only be tracked in single-threaded mode

 ### Sharing Error Information
 To report errors to mod developers: